Summer Show Schedule

 The following trophies will be awarded:

-The NORMAN BROTHERS' GOBLET for most points in the Fruit classes Holder: Mike Broom
+The NORMAN BROTHERS' GOBLET for most points in the Fruit classes Holder: Emily Fisher

 The SOCIETY PERPETUAL CHALLENGE CUP for most points in the Vegetable classes Holder: Mike Hawkins

-The SILVER JUBILEE SHIELD for the best exhibit in the Vegetable classes (10 - 40) Holder: Graham Edwards
+The SILVER JUBILEE SHIELD for the best exhibit in the Vegetable classes (10 - 40) Holder: John Emerton

 The TOM NATION CUP for the best exhibit in the Onion or Shallot classes (13 - 17) Holder: Mike Hawkins

-The CECIL WEBBER MEMORIAL TROPHY for best exhibit in class 45 Holder: Graham Edwards
+The CECIL WEBBER MEMORIAL TROPHY for best exhibit in class 43 and 44 Holder: Nicky Henderson

-The MRS E M RALPH PERPETUAL CHALLENGE CUP, for most points in the Cut Flower classes Holder: Mike Hawkins
+The MRS E M RALPH PERPETUAL CHALLENGE CUP, for most points in the Cut Flower classes Holder: Graham Edwards

-The SID VAULTER TROPHY for the best exhibit in the Cut Flower Classes Holder: Mike Broom
+The SID VAULTER TROPHY for the best exhibit in the Cut Flower Classes Holder: Linda Holden

-The RON HAYES CUP for the best exhibit in the Rose classes Holder: Mike Hawkins
+The RON HAYES CUP for the best exhibit in the Rose classes Holder: David Smith

 The PHILIP ROWE MEMORIAL TRAY for best exhibit in the Chrysanthemum classes Holder: David Smith

-The WELLINGTON WEEKLY TROPHY for the best exhibit in the Dahlia classes Holder: Mike Hawkins
+The WELLINGTON WEEKLY TROPHY for the best exhibit in the Dahlia classes Holder: Graham Edwards

-The PETER SMITH MEMORIAL TROPHY given by the late Mrs A.Squire for best exhibit in the Pot Plant classes Holder: Christine Tron
+The PETER SMITH MEMORIAL TROPHY given by the late Mrs A.Squire for best exhibit in the Pot Plant classes Holder: Hilary Shrove

 FRUIT CLASSES